duzexu/ARuler/README_EN.md

 You should mesure with enough light to detect feature point.

 ## Run
-Because the use of opencv,you should download [opencv-3.2.0](http://opencv.org/releases.html) and replace it yourself.
+cd to the project folder and run `pod install`

 ## Instruction
 This project use the methods below to determine start and end point.